GesundI: Zentrum für Akademische Weiterbildung

-Matthew White, Heather Braund, D. Howes, R. Egan, Andreas Gegenfurtner, J.J.G. van Merriënboer, A. Szulewski
+Matthew White, H. Braund, D. Howes, R. Egan, Andreas Gegenfurtner, J.J.G. van Merriënboer, A. Szulewski

 Getting Inside the Expert's Head: An Analysis of Physician Cognitive Processes During Trauma Resuscitations